mpotter/slate/source/index.html.md

   Here's something the QA Tester should consider.
 </pre>

-The goal of Planning is to document all the requirements for a software release.
+The goal of Planning is to translate assumptions about how a problem or set of problems can be solved by a product into requirements for software development.

+The process is successful when members of the Planning team spend less than 20% of their time on the project in Production.

+The risks to success in this process:

+- The Planning team isn't thorough enough in specifying requirements and they end up spending more than 20% of their time focused on this project in Production.
+- The Planning team spends more time specifying and conditioning requirements for a release than they would if they participated in Production.

 ## Document problems